isisgo/verilog_examples/readme.md

 		iverilog -o <output_file> <file>.v <file2>.v

-### The compiled file will appear in the paste with the name specified above.
+### The compiled file will appear in the folder with the name specified above.
 Now we can run it:

 		vvp <output_file>